Anonymousijcai2024ttnet/bool_gate_circuit/README.md

-# Complete and Sound Formal Verification of Adversarial robustness of TTnet with generic SAT solver
+# TTnet as a Boolean Gate Circuit

 ## Overview